traefik/traefik/docs/content/getting-started/quick-start-with-kubernetes.md

 !!! info "`subjects` is the list of accounts reference."

-    In the guide, it only contains the account created in `00-account.yml`
+    In this guide, it only contains the account created in `00-account.yml`

 ## Deployment and Exposition

-!!! info "This section can be managed with the help of the [Traefik helm chart](../install-traefik/#use-the-helm-chart)."
+!!! info "This section can be managed with the help of the [Traefik Helm chart](../install-traefik/#use-the-helm-chart)."

 The [ingress controller](https://traefik.io/glossary/kubernetes-ingress-and-ingress-controller-101/#what-is-a-kubernetes-ingress-controller)
 is a software that runs in the same way as any other application on a cluster.